Bigpoe/Bigpoe/README.md

 <!-- I work as a QA engineer based in Jalisco, Mexico. -->

-I work as a QA Engineer based on Jalisco, Mwxico and I help teams designing and implementing test strategies and testing processes adding value to the team and the product.
+I work as a QA Engineer based on Jalisco, Mexico and I help teams designing and implementing test strategies and testing processes adding value to the team and the product.
 <!-- I enjoy using Python to build small projects -->